Hand expression FAQ

 4) I tried hand expression once but it didn't work...

 When it comes to milk removal from the human breast, the order of efficiency is:

 Pumps are the least efficient way to remove milk from the human breast.
 Research has shown that we can remove almost 50% more milk with our hands than with a hospital-grade double electric pump (Morton et al. 2009).
 If you don't think this is true, check out this video

 Pumps are inherently inefficient because they lack compression, they don't adapt, and they don't stimulate our breasts to release milk the way human touch does.

 According to the current recommendations by

 , pump-users are advised to use their hands before, during and after pumping.
-If you have to use your hands anyway, why not 'dump the pump' and take matters in your own hands?
+If you have to use your hands anyway, why not 'dump the pump' (along with all it's inconveniences, such as hard-to-clean pump parts, noise etc.) and take matters in your own hands?

 Maybe you tried at the wrong time...
 Timing is important, like with going to the bathroom.
 You are a human, not a machine.
 Do you want to give it another try?
 If your baby can get breast milk, so can you.
 It's just a matter of practice.
 Try on your other breast when baby is feeding and make sure to warn the people across the room :) Sally Tedstone, Breastfeeding Expert Midwife and Breastfeeding Educator with UNICEF UK Baby Friendly Initiative, writes: "If it does not work at first, do not panic or think that there is no milk, simply try another spot, a slightly different hand formation or rhythm until it works for you.
 Keeping a playful, relaxed attitude is very important, don’t put too much pressure on yourself to get it perfectly first time as this will only make it harder.